-The sensitivity and cost analyses, which were executed in Germany, depend on a medium-term exemplary market development scenario.
-Then, the presumption is valid that in the following 15 years about 20 geothermal devices will be builtwith a year's production of ca. 50 GWhth/a with a heat output untill 100 °C and the aggregate invested capital 200 Mio. l /a there.
-The literature says that from the potential 1000 PJ/a = 278 TWhth/a could be used about 3 % by 2020.
+The sensitivity analyses and the cost analyses, which were executed, depend on the medium-term exemplary market development scenario in Germany.
+Then the presumption is valid that in the following 15 years there are going to be built about 20 geothermal devices with a year's production of ca 50 GWhth/a with the heat output untill 100 °C and the aggregated invested capital 200 Mio. ε /a there.
+The literature says that from the potential 1000 PJ/a = 278 TWhth/a would be used about 3 % by 2020.
 This scenario seems to be quite optimistic.
 But it suits the prognosis done by experts that expects in 2005 a profit 500 GWhth from geothermal sources.

-The estimation of the expectable medium-term costs of the heat energy production in geothermal systems in Germany - (without using the inovative Litho-Jet drilling technology) is presented in Table 1, based on a sensitivity analysis.
+As to the estimation of the expectable medium-term costs of the heat energy production in the geothermal systems in Germany - without using the inovative Litho-Jet drilling technology, refers Tab.
+1. based on a sensitivity analysis